Exclusive: U.S. demands regular review of China trade reform

 Lighthizer is leading negotiations with China.
 A USTR spokesman declined to comment on the possibility of regular assessments.

-The idea of quarterly reviews of quarterly reviews was part of a U.S. negotiating document leaked after talks in May 2018, before the United States had slapped its first round of duties on $50 billion (£39 billion) worth of Chinese goods.
+The idea of quarterly reviews was part of a U.S. negotiating document leaked after talks in May 2018, before the United States had slapped its first round of duties on $50 billion worth of Chinese goods.

 The renewed focus on regular reviews in current negotiations - this time carrying the threat of tariffs - underscores the growing distrust between the two countries.